jlevy/og-equity-compensation/README.md

 ## Introduction

 Have you ever wanted to know more about stock options, RSUs, or other elements of equity compensation?
-Or perhaps you’ve wondered how to evaluate or negotiate an offer where equity was a key part of the offer.
+Or perhaps you’ve wondered how to evaluate or negotiate an offer where equity was a key part of the offer?
 This information can be critical, especially in startups and fast-growing tech companies.
-Many of us know some of the general ideas, or have done some reading on the topic, but equity compensation is a complicated and difficult area usually only thoroughly understood by professionals.
+Many of us know some of this from experience or reading, but equity compensation is a complicated and difficult area usually only thoroughly understood by professionals.

 This guide aims to improve that situation.
 It does not presume you have a law degree or MBA.
 The material is dense, but we have tried to present it in a way that both lawyers and non-lawyers can understand.
-It's a bit long, but we try to cover the essential points.
+While a lot of information on this topic is just a Google search away, many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.
+Why not review and assemble information sensibly, for free?

 ## Why an Open Guide?
 Why on GitHub?

-A lot of information on this topic is just a Google search away.
-Some blogs and articles are really helpful, but a lot of pieces are getting older, are unclear or incomplete, or are on sites supported by ads or other products.
-You have to spend a lot of effort browsing around.
-This guide assembles the knowledge in one place, and draws from dozens sources.

 This is an **open guide**.
-It’s *open to contributions*, so unlike a blog, it is living, and can keep improving.
-It was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
-It’s our first attempt at assembling this information, so this document is certain to have errors or shortcomings.
-We hope you’ll join us in improving it and will gladly credit all contributors and authors.
+It’s *open to contributions*, so unlike a blog, it is living, and can improving.

+This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
+It’s our first attempt at assembling this information, so is likely to have errors and shortcomings, but we want to see it get expand and get better.

+### Please help!

-We are publishing this on GitHub, like an open source project, so anyone can [file issues](https://github.com/jlevy/og-equity-compensation/issues) to suggest improvements or ask quesitons, or send [pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with suggested contributions.
+Please join us in making this guide better.
+We are publishing this on GitHub, like an open source project. **[Please file issues](https://github.com/jlevy/og-equity-compensation/issues)** to discuss topics, ask questions, identify issues, or suggest improvements.
+[Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with are also welcome.
 This way, we pool information, while also discussing and reviewing to ensure high quality.

+We will gladly credit all contributors and authors.

 ## Meta